Radical Middle Newsletter

 The best thing about the radical middle perspective, though, is that it’s just beginning to be articulated, examined, refined.
 YOU can still affect it.
 And in many different guises, it’s emerging everywhere -- in Silicon Valley, in community groups that don’t just focus on protest, in the words (if not often the deeds) of Vaclav Havel and Tony Blair, in over 100 organizations both prominent and obscure. . . .

-Some say it could emerge as the humane governing philosophy of the 21st century (see Writers And Politicians Try To Describe the Radical Middle).
+Some say it could emerge as the humane governing philosophy of the 21st century (see Thinkers and Activists Try To Describe the Radical Middle).

 And many say the best place to watch it emerge is Radical Middle Newsletter.